 - Tuition for WAYS is $700 per year paid to “Woodlands Area Youth Symphony”.
 Tuition costs pay for rehearsal space, concert venues, music, office supplies, conductor and clinician fees.
 Students accepted for W.A.Y.S. that have financial needs will submit a request for review along with tax documentation to be considered for scholarship.

-- The third year of WAYS will have a blending of students from area Senior/Junior High Schools from multiple school districts and college musicians from Lone Star and Sam Houston State.
+- The fifth year of WAYS will have a blending of students from area Senior/Junior High Schools from multiple school districts and college musicians from Lone Star and Sam Houston State.
 Students are expected to be with a private lesson teacher or in their school program for two to three years before auditioning.

 - Darryl Bayer is the Principal Conductor of W.A.Y.S. and will be assisted by specialists that lead sectionals during the semester.
 Mr. Bayer has lead the Woodlands Symphony as Artistic Director for five seasons now and founded The Woodlands Area Youth Symphony as an outreach to the young players.
 He comes from a culture of symphony and youth symphonies in Boston Massachusetts where he performed solos with the Boston Symphony, Boston Pops and played from 7-12th grade in the Greater Boston Youth Symphony Orchestra!

 - Concert attire will be black button down shirt and black dress pants for young men.
 Women may chose similar attire such as a black blouse and loose fitting pants or choice the traditional long black concert dress.